Rural Crime is one of the 22 priorities on which residents are asked to vote every quarter.

 - Environmental crime, covering illegal waste dumping, fly tipping, polluting watercourses and land.
 Many waste or environmental issues need to be reported to your local council or other agencies, though large scale dumping should be reported on 101, and hazardous waste presenting an immediate danger to the public, should be reported immediately by calling 999.
 Visit Thames Valley Police Environmental Crime page.

-Reporting Rural Crime
+The Importance of Reporting Rural Crime

 Rural Crime Reporting Line